cjbarker/top-domains/README.md

 # TOP DOMAINS

 ## About
-The repo caontains the top ranked top level domains (TLD) and websites tracked via [Cisco's Umberla Popularity List](https://s3-us-west-1.amazonaws.com/umbrella-static/index.html).
+The repo caontains the top ranked top level domains (TLD) and websites tracked via [Cisco's Umbrella Popularity List](https://s3-us-west-1.amazonaws.com/umbrella-static/index.html).
 Potential future enhancements may include additional source of records for merging (ex: Alexa 1Million).

 The repo's goal is to provide a simple, static comma separate files available for easy ingestion and use.